pinky2004-dot/comment_cascade/README.md

 - Caching strategies for performance optimization
 - Type-safe development practices

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

----

-**Built with ❤️ using Reddit's Devvit platform**